 Caution: Assess patient for heparin sensitivity.
 Heparin-Induced Thrombocytopenia (HIT) has been reported with use of heparin flush solutions.

-- 4. The volume of flush solution should be: - equal to at least twice the priming volume of the catheter and any add-on devices
+- Volume of flush solution should be: - equal to at least twice the priming volume of the catheter and any add-on devices

 NOTE: Catheter priming volume is printed on product packaging.